 - Life Span

-- Found throughout southern and western U.S. and south to Peru
+- These birds can be found throughout the southern and western U.S., Central America, and south to Peru.

 CITES: No data

 USFWS: No data

 Their name is a reference to their long, thin legs, which are ideal for wading in shallow waters while foraging for food.
 They use their partially webbed toes to help them swim in deeper water to search for marine invertebrates and insects.